Information For Authors

 Open Access provides free and instant online access to the published articles for anyone in the world to read, distribute and reuse.
 NJBMB as an Open Access publisher, offsets all the costs associated with the high-quality publishing service through Article Publishing Charge (APC) and Article Processing Charge (APC): articles that are accepted for publication by our review editors after a rigorous double blind peer review incur a publishing/processing fee charged to authors.

-For new submission effective 1st April, 2022, the authors of any accepted paper are expected to pay the APCs which is N25,000:00 ($65.00) only.
+For new submission effective 1st October, 2023, the authors of any accepted paper are expected to pay the APCs which is N30,000:00 ($65.00) only.
+All accepted papers submitted before 30th September, 2023 will pay the current N25,000.00 only.
 Authors will also be required to defray the expense of any major alteration to the proofs which are departures from the original manuscript and mail a scanned copy of the evidence of payment to the journal’s email address.
 All payments shall be made to the Society Account as follows:

 Upon publication, e-copy of the journal containing the author’s article will be mailed to the corresponding author.
 However, hard copies of the journal are for sale to individuals and institutions and can be purchased from the Business Editorial Manager.